-The Bijvoet Center for Biomolecular Research at Utrecht University studies the relation between the structure and function of biomolecules.
+The Bijvoet Centre for Biomolecular Research at Utrecht University studies the relation between the structure and function of biomolecules.

-The Bijvoet Center for Biomolecular Research is part of the Instruct-NL national Instruct Centre in the Netherlands and has facilities for high-throughput mass spectrometry on proteins and peptides, X-ray crystal structure determination of biomolecules as well as small molecules and high-field NMR instrumentation for both liquid- and solid-phase NMR analysis of proteins.
+The Bijvoet Centre for Biomolecular Research at Utrecht University is part of the Instruct-NL national Instruct Centre in the Netherlands and has facilities for high-throughput mass spectrometry on proteins and peptides, X-ray crystal structure determination of biomolecules as well as small molecules and high-field NMR instrumentation for both liquid- and solid-phase NMR analysis of proteins.

-The Bijvoet Center is located at Utrecht Science Park "De Uithof" in Utrecht, the Netherlands.
-Please see the institute website for detailed contact information.
+The Bijvoet Centre is located at Utrecht Science Park "De Uithof" in Utrecht, the Netherlands.
+Please see the Bijvoet Centre website for detailed contact information.

 The Bijvoet Centre houses solid state 950, 800, 700, 500 and 400 MHz NMR equipment for the characterisation of biomolecules, their structure determination and dynamical and functional studies.
 All of the NMR instruments are state-of-the-art digital Bruker NMR spectrometers.

 Not only are the standard pulse sequences for spectroscopic, structural, dynamical, and functional characterisation available, the Bijvoet Centre also offers tailored pulse sequences for structural determination of high molecular weight proteins and other special applications such as in-cell NMR experiments.
 Dynamic Nuclear Polarization (DNP) capabilities on the 800 and 400 MHz instruments provide a significant boost in sensitivity.